-The Isle of Favignana was the destination for our July holiday.
-My husband and I set off to discover Favignana, a splendid island in the archipelago of the Egadi in front of Trapani.
-I owe this choice to the sincere friendship that has bound us for years to Elena and Daniele, a couple of Sicilian boys, originally from Trapani but now Tuscan by adoption.
+The island of Favignana was the destination for our July holiday.
+My husband and I set off to discover Favignana, a beautiful island in the Egadi archipelago opposite Trapani.
+I owe this choice to the sincere friendship that has bound us for years to Elena and Daniele, a Sicilian couple, originally from Trapani but now Tuscan by adoption.

-It was Elena who introduced me to Maria, the one who on theisland of Favignana has lived for over 20 years.
-All it took was a couple of photos of the blue sea, I would say Caribbean sea, and those who have been to the Caribbean to say the opposite if they have the courage? to convince us to book a plane and fly to the Islands of Trapani for a week.
+It was Elena who introduced me to Maria, she who has lived on thefor over 20 years.
+Just a couple of photos of the blue sea, I would say Caribbean, and whoever has been to the Caribbean come forward to say otherwise if they dare? to convince us to book a plane and fly to the Trapani Islands for a week.

 Island of Favignana how to get there

-They say that Ulysses passed through here, from the Islands Egadi.
-And in fact, this year that they cancelled low cost flights on Trapani, arriving in Favignana was a real Odyssey.
-Which, of course, my husband and I did not consider when we confirmed the rent of the house.
-We opted for a flight with Ryanair Pisa-Palermo leaving at 8.30 am.
+They say that Ulysses passed through here, from the Egadi Islands.
+And indeed, this year that they cancelled low-cost flights to Trapani, getting to Favignana was a real odyssey.
+Which of course, my husband and I did not consider when we confirmed the rental of the house.
+We opted for a flight with Ryanair Pisa-Palermo departing at 8.30am.

-In 1 hour we reached theInternational Airport of Palermo Falcone and Borsellino of Palermo Punta Raisi.
+In 1 hour we reachedat Palermo Punta Raisi.

 We decided to use public transport, but the first bus available to the port of Trapani with the Segesta company leaves at 12 noon.
 Therefore, my husband and I had plenty of time to visit the airport of Palermo to which I will perhaps dedicate a whole article next, as we travelled far and wide for 2 and a half hours, waiting for the bus.